 - Does our content strategy include targeting these groups?

-These attributes are so common that we generate groups for you based on the values for these attributes.
-However, you should still ask if this information will result in useful information for your program.
+These attributes are so common that we can easily map them to filters in Analyze and use them for groups.
+However, you should still ask if this information will result in useful information for your program and your strategy.

-The following attributes can be helpful depending on your organization and content strategy.
-These attributes do not auto-generate groups, so you would need to create groups manually in Studio for each attribute value.
+The following attributes can be helpful for group creation depending on your organization and content strategy.

 - Employee Type (Contractor, Full-Time vs Part-Time, Union)

-We recommend against sending the following because this data is not synchronized with the user's SocialChorus profile and is too specific to create useful groups.
+We recommend against sending the following because this data is too specific to create useful groups.
 For example, there is no useful way to group users by phone number - each phone number would have a group with a count of one user.
 Very few people would be in a group for "birthdate 1/1/1990".
 We recommend passing any dates as just a month or month/year.